18+ | Commercial Content | T&C’s Apply | Play Responsibly | Advertising Disclosure

 We’ve provided an example of a lay bet in football, and how the bet would be a winner if you were lucky enough.

-• We place a lay bet on England in their match against Wales in the World Cup.
+• We place a lay bet on England in their match against Wales in an international friendly.
 Our bet would be a winner if England drew or lost the match against Wales.

 If England were to win the match, then our lay bet would be a losing bet.